null

 License Classifications Overview

-• C-11 Electrical Allows contractors to install, modify, and repair electrical systems operating below 600 volts, including underground and overhead electrical distribution on private property.
+• C-11 Electrical: Install, modify, and repair electrical systems under 600 volts, including private property distribution.

 For detailed descriptions of these classifications, visit the ROC Classifications Page.